katzila/ToDo-list/README.md

 ## Simple ToDo list

 Simple ToDo list based on pure ReactJs.
-Each todo have 'content' and 'header' field.
+Each todo have 'content', 'header' fields and current state("waiting", "done", "processing").
 New todos can be added via custom input form.

 ## Available Scripts